chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha.rst

 * Asynchronous block level replication of logical volume managers using |drbd|, positioned between two back-end servers
 * A primary and backup cluster election using |vrrp| over unicast TCP/IP and |keepalived|
-* |keepalived| a virtual IP address to the primary server based on the results of the election
+* A virtual IP address to the primary server, maintained based on the results of the election done by |keepalived|

 .. image:: ../../images/oec_ha.png